ATTPC/attpc_merger/README.md

 - GRAW directory: Specifies the full-path to a directory which contains the AT-TPC GETDAQ .graw structure (i.e. contains subdirectories of the run_# format).
 If online is checked, this field is not available.
 - EVT directory: Specifies the full-path to a directory which contains the FRIBDAQ EVT structure (i.e. contains subdirectories of the run# format)
 - HDF5 directory: Specifies the full-path to a directory to which merged HDF5 (.h5) files will be written
-- Pad map (Optional): Specifies the full path to a CSV file which contains the mapping information for AT-TPC pads and electronics.
-If set to default (clicking the Default button), it will use a pad map that has been bundled with the code base.
+- Channel map (Optional): Specifies the full path to a CSV file which contains the mapping information for AT-TPC GET detectors and electronics.
+If set to default (clicking the Default button), it will use a channel map that has been bundled with the code base.
 - First Run Number: The starting run number (inclusive)
 - Last Run Number: The ending run number (inclusive)
 - Number of Workers: The number of parallel worker threads to divide the runs amongst.
 Each worker will get a subset of the run range.
 If you don't have enough runs to give all workers something to do, only the threads that would do work are created (i.e. n_workers = 3, n_runs = 2, only 2 workers are created).
 Must be at least 1.